 In April 2019, Natasha was awarded the Second Prize at the Barry Alexander International Vocal Competition.
 This recognition followed her return to Carnegie Zankel Hall, where she performed in a Gala concert singing Carmen.

-At her appearance to Carnegie Zankel Hall in April 2017 Natasha was a featured guest artist in an opera gala honoring the great Italian tenor Giuseppe Giacomini.
-The performance was conducted by conductor Eve Queler with orchestra of the Liederkrantz Foundation.
+In April 2017, Natasha made a notable return to Carnegie Zankel Hall as a featured guest artist in an opera gala dedicated to honoring the great Italian tenor, Giuseppe Giacomini.

 “…il mezzosoprano russo Natasha Novitskaia fu una ottima Amneris, dalla voce traspartente e decisa, senza tentennamenti.” *- Francesco Giordano for “Globus Magazine”, Italy